python/cpython/Doc/library/pyexpat.rst

    attribute declarations.
 Applications which set this need to be especially careful to use what additional information is available from the declarations as needed to comply with the standards for the behavior of XML processors.
-By default, this attribute is false; it may be changed at any time.
+By default, this attribute is a falsey value; it may be changed at any time.

 The following attributes contain values relating to the most recent error